All Episodes

 First time caller and longtime listener.

-Uh when I uh called, uh, talked to Snerdley.
+When I called, I talked to Snerdley.

 I didn't think I was able to get a coaching question or issue out, and he summarized in like a minute.

-He got elected to the state senate and the United States Senate by making sure his opponents were thrown off the ballot.
+He got elected to the state Senate and the United States Senate by making sure his opponents were thrown off the ballot.

-But still that's a win, do you not think?
+But still, that's a win, do you not think?

-Well Yeah, it's I guess that's change.
+Yeah, I guess that's change.

-Can you hang on?
+Alex, can you hang on?

-We'll continue this after this bottom of the hour timeout.
+We'll continue this after this bottom-of-the-hour timeout.

 I sure can.